 The growing demand for data analytics in the energy sector is largely a result of the role big data analytics plays in improving energy efficiency and reducing energy consumption.
 In fact, a market intelligence and advisory report states that the big data analytics market in the energy sector is expected to grow significantly — at a CAGR of 11.28 percent — from USD 8.37 billion in 2023 to USD 14.28 billion in 2028.
 While the largest market is the North American market, the fastest growing market is in the Asia Pacific region.

-Business use cases: Data analytics in the utility sector
+Business use cases: Data analytics in the energy & utilities sector

-Data analytics is certainly transforming the utility sector.
-By adopting data analytics, utilities are better equipped to meet the evolving demands of the modern energy landscape and deliver efficient, reliable, and sustainable energy services to their customers.
+Data analytics is certainly transforming the energy & utilities sector.
+By adopting data analytics, energy & utility companies are better equipped to meet the evolving demands of the modern energy landscape and deliver efficient, reliable, and sustainable energy services to their customers.